 Intrathecal Injection

-Intrathecal stem cell injection is the administration of stem cells via an injection into the spinal canal, a type of local invasive administration.
-This is the one of stem cell delivery methods that allows cells to travel through the cerebrospinal fluid to reach the brain and spinal cord, making it ideal for treating central nervous system conditions.
+Intrathecal stem cell injection involves the administration of cells via an injection into the spinal canal.
+It is one of the local stem cell delivery methods.
+This approach allows cells to travel through the cerebrospinal fluid, reaching the brain and spinal cord, making it ideal for treating central nervous system conditions.

-The duration of the procedure with this stem cell delivery system is relatively short, involving a single injection.
-Here is how the intrathecal injection looks like:
+The duration of the procedure using this stem cell delivery system is relatively short and involves a single injection.
+Here is how the intrathecal injection looks:

 - 1

 The procedure is done in a sterile environment, with the doctor using clean equipment and gloves.
-The doctor prepares stem cell medication and ensures the dosage.
+The doctor prepares stem cell medication and determines the dosage.

 - 2

-The patient sits or lies down comfortably.
+The patient is seated or lies down comfortably.
 The doctor will clean the injection site and apply a numbing agent to minimize discomfort.

 - 3